 5. Reading Books

 Again, this places low on the list only because it requires my undivided attention.
 The six year old doesn’t read well on her own yet.
 While big sister is normally happy to read aloud to her fights can ensue, especially if things were already close to reaching boiling point when I stepped in and suggested changing to a quieter activity.
 Which means that by suggesting reading I am volunteering myself as chief storyteller.
 Building pillow forts and creating cozy reading nooks can be a great diversionary tactic.
-(Often the kids get distracted with setting up the perfect reading spot set up, and it can take up more time than the actual reading does).
+Often the kids get distracted with setting up the perfect reading spot set up, and making it all just right can take up more time than the actual reading does.
 Current favourite reading time addition?
 These cozy mermaid tail blankets I bought the girls for Christmas.

 So, what about you folks?
 What calm down activities or diversionary tactics do you break out when the kids get rowdy?
 Do you find that if you leave your children to play alone together for too long they start to bounce off the walls?
 Or is this tendency towards chaos and wrestling just a problem in my household?

 |Disclosure: I am a member of the Netflix #StreamTeam, and as such I will be providing thoughts and suggestions about what’s currently showing on Netflix.
 As always my words and opinions are my own.|